felixlinker/tamarin-workshop/ex3/OAuth.md

 #### Redirection Endpoint

-After completing its interaction with the resource owner, the authorization server directs the resource owner's user-agent back to the client.
+After completing its interaction with the end-user, the authorization server directs the end-user's user-agent back to the client.
 The authorization server redirects the user-agent to the client's redirection endpoint previously established with the authorization server during the client registration process or when making the authorization request.

 ##### Registration Requirements